Do I Need a Lawyer Before Talking to a Claims Adjuster?

 After an accident, you can count on fielding phone calls from a variety of insurance adjusters.
 Your own insurance carrier will want to speak with you immediately to determine if you were at fault.
 The other driver’s insurance adjuster will likely call for similar reasons.
 In many cases, you could hear from them within hours of the crash.
 Should you speak to a lawyer before talking with an adjuster?

 The truth is, you should never talk directly with an adjuster in the first place.
 While you are required under the terms of your policy to work with your insurance company, that does not mean you have to deal with them one-on-one.
-A car accident attorney in New York could serve as your go-between with all interested insurers.
+Our New York City personal injury lawyers can serve as your go-between with all interested insurers.

 Why you should never speak with an adjuster